I am a native of Stacks Mountain, Kilflynn in North Kerry and hold a PhD in modern Irish history from University College Dublin (UCD).

 |Areas of expertise||

-Modern Irish History, Irish Sports History, Modern Irish Political,Social, Cultural and Leisure History, Associational Culture, Irish Studies, Military History, Napoleonic history, Modern European History
+Modern Irish History (1790- Present), Irish Sports History, Modern Irish Political,Social, Cultural and Leisure History, History of the Irish Revolutionary Era, Associational Culture, History of Irish Childhood, History of Morality, Sexuality, Gender and the Family, Irish Church/State Relations, History of Irish State Institutions, Irish Studies, Military History, Napoleonic history, Modern European History, Modern British and American History

 Richard McElligott (Professional Historian)